-What is Gastrointestinal Bleeding?
+What Is Gastrointestinal Bleeding?

-(GI) bleeding is a sign that there is a problem in your digestive tract.
+(GI) bleeding is a serious sign of trouble within your digestive tract.
 Your

-- small intestine
+- small intestine (including the

 - large intestine or colon